-This course covers theory and application of financial management systems and techniques in church and non-profit organizations.
+This course covers theory and application of financial management systems and techniques in church and nonprofit organizations.
 It seeks to enhance financial decision-making skills through application of analytical concepts and decision techniques to a variety of situations.
 Particular attention is paid to basic accounting procedures, techniques for financial an analysis, investment in long-term assets, budgeting systems, cash management, risk management, and debt management.

-LEAD 672/772/872 Seminar in the Management of Change
+Seminar in the Management of Change LEAD 672/772/872